 How to improve your credit score

 Having a strong credit score can help balance out having a lower income or a lack of a steady income.
-Even before you land your first “real” job, there are a few steps you can take to improve your credit score, which can in turn improve your eligibility.
+Even before you land your first “real” job, there are a few steps you can take to improve your credit score, which can in turn boost your eligibility.

 - Make on-time payments: The best way to improve your credit score is to simply make on-time payments on any credit products in your name, such as a credit card, student loan or auto loan.
 Before you borrow any money, make sure you can afford to make all your payments on time every time they’re due.

-- Decrease your credit utilization ratio: Your credit utilization ratio represents how much credit you’re currently using to how much credit you have available to you.
+- Decrease your credit utilization ratio: Your credit utilization ratio represents how much credit you’re currently using in relation to how much credit you have available to you.
 The less credit you’re using, the lower your credit utilization ratio will be.
-To keep your credit utilization ratio nice and low, try to avoid carrying a balance on any of your existing credit cards.
+To keep your credit utilization nice and low, try to avoid carrying a balance on any of your existing credit cards.

 - Get credit for paying rent: Generally, rent payments aren’t reported to the credit bureaus that issue credit reports, but you can work with a rental reporting agency to change that.
-These rental reporting agencies – like Rent Reporters, Rental Kharma and LevelCredit – will report your on-time payments to the credit bureaus, which can help improve your score.
+These rental reporting agencies — like Rent Reporters, Rental Kharma and LevelCredit — will report your timely payments to the credit bureaus, which can help improve your score.

-- Get a credit-builder loan or secured credit card: Making on-time payments to a secured credit card can help you build your credit history and improve your credit score.
+- Get a credit-builder loan or secured credit card: Making payments to a secured credit card can help you build your credit history and improve your credit score.
 You also have the option of applying for a credit-builder loan, which is a small loan that you take out for the sole purpose of paying it back and having your responsible credit behavior reported to the credit bureaus.